Skip to main content

 • Residential

 RKP Group presents The Overmyer, an 8-story historic redevelopment.
-Ideally located within the Warehouse District, The Overmyer will become one of Toledo’s most distinguished addresses.
-Upon completion, The Overmyer will deliver 75 luxury for-lease apartments and 2,500 square feet of commercial space to the downtown market.
-Each residence to include efficient essentials such as in-unit laundry, high-speed fiber internet service, stainless steel appliances, quartz countertops and spacious bathrooms.
+Ideally located within the Warehouse District, The Overmyer is one of Toledo’s most distinguished addresses.
+The Overmyer delivers 75 luxury for-lease apartments and 2,500 square feet of commercial space to the downtown market.
+Each residence includes efficient essentials such as in-unit laundry, high-speed fiber internet service, stainless steel appliances, quartz countertops and spacious bathrooms.

 The Overmyer